emirkoltuk/F5-Monitoring/README.md

-## 📡 Monitoring F5 Devices with Prometheus
+## 📡 Monitoring F5 Devices with Prometheus and Grafana

 This document explains the step-by-step process of integrating F5 devices with Prometheus for monitoring purposes.